josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

    ![The Import Notebooks dialog is shown that will allow the user to import notebooks via a file upload or URL.](media/import-notebooks.png 'Import from file')

    > **Note:**  This Databricks archive is available within the `Hands-on lab\lab-files` directory of this repository.
-In the `BigDataVis` subfolder, you can see the individual notebooks as separate .ipynb files.
+In the `BigDataVis` subfolder, you can also see the individual notebooks as separate files in .ipynb format.

 7. After importing, expand the new **BigDataVis** folder.